Honest reviews of popular OGASAKA ski models by regular users

 This all-around model is designed for advanced skiers and is designed for beginners.
 It combines solid edge grip with smooth turn initiation, achieving a high level of balance between sharp carving and maneuverability.
 It's ideal for skiers aiming for technical competitions and certifications, as well as instructors and advanced skiers looking to hone their skiing technique

 Impressive performance.
-It responds well, but you need skill to master it.
+It responds well, but mastering it requires skill.

-My impression after test riding it can only be described as "outstanding."
-The board responded well in any situation.
+My impression after the test ride was simply "outstanding."
+The board responded reliably in every situation.
 The edges gripped well even on icy surfaces.

-However, it does require a fair amount of power, so it's definitely for advanced riders.
+However, it's a board that requires a fair amount of power, so it's definitely for advanced riders.
 If I had the money, I'd buy it!

 evaluation